time-series-foundation-models/lag-llama/README.md

 ⭐ An <b>online gradio demo</b> where you can upload time series and get zero-shot predictions and perform finetuning.

 ____

+## Reproducing Experiments in the Paper

+To replicate the pretraining setup used in the paper, please see [the pretraining script](scripts/pretrain.sh).
+Once a model is pretrained, instructions to finetune it with the setup in the paper can be found in [the finetuning script](scripts/finetune.sh).

 ## Best Practices